anders-biostat/MethSCAn/docs/commands.md

-                            Increase this value to gain speed, at the cost of some accuracy.  [default: 1000; x>=1] --threshold FLOAT         The t-statistic threshold, i.e. 0.02 means that the top 2% most differentially methylated genomic bins will be reported.
-Overlapping bins are merged.  [default: 0.02; 0<=x<=1] --min-cells INTEGER       The minimum number of cells required to consider a genomic region for testing.
-For example, a value of 6 means that only regions with sequencing coverage in at least 6 cells per group are considered.  [default: 6; x>=1] --threads INTEGER         How many CPU threads to use in parallel.
+                            Increase this value to gain speed, at the cost of some accuracy.  [default: 1000; x>=1] --threshold FLOAT         The t-statistic threshold, i.e. 0.02 means that the top 2% and bottom 2% most differentially methylated genomic bins will be separately merged and reported as DMRs with adjusted p-values.
+                            [default: 0.02; 0<=x<=1]
+  --min-cells INTEGER       The minimum number of cells required to consider a
+                            genomic region for testing.
+For example, a value of 6 means that only regions with sequencing coverage in at least 6 cells per group are considered.  [default: 6; x>=1] --bridge-gaps INTEGER     Merge neighboring DMRs if they are within this distance in basepairs.
+Useful to prevent
+                            fragmented DMRs separated only by small gaps.
+                            [default: off]  [x>=0]
+  --threads INTEGER         How many CPU threads to use in parallel.
                             [default: all available]
   --write-header            Write the column names of the output file.